ge-flight-analytics/emspy/README.md

 ## v0.2.1 Changes
 * Packed as an installable package.
 * emsPy is now Python 3 compatible.
-* **Caution: this version is possibly buggy, especially in the installation and Python 3 usage.** I have not gone through many tests yet in Python 3 yet.
+* **Caution: this version is possibly buggy, especially in the installation and Python 3 usage.** I have not gone through many tests yet in Python 3.

 ## Installation